alan-turing-institute/p2lab-pokemon/README.md

 - Aiming to be a python module to steer a bunch of bots into battling, collect the results, then run a genetic algorithm step!

+## Suggestions for faster running

+Using a local pokemon showdown server run with `--no-security` for bot vs. bot training to be faster.